3,277 related texts · 11 related myths · Page 2 of 69

 (Exodus 15:20) introduces Miriam with a curious title: "the prophetess, the sister of Aaron."
 The Mekhilta immediately spots the problem.
 Miriam was the sister of both Aaron and Mo...

 Rabbi Yossi offered a provocative comparison: just as a prophet reveals what is hidden, the manna did the same.
-The wordplay is built into the Hebrew—the word maggid (one who tells...
+The wordplay is built into the Hebrew, the word maggid (one who tell...

 Rabbi Levi suggests a difference in timing.
 When the Holy One, blessed be He, judges the nations of the world, it happens at night, a time when they are asleep, supposedly free fro...

-But imagine that betrayal playing out on a national, even cosmic, scale.
-That's the drama we find ourselves plunged into in Midrash Tehillim 11, a fascinating exploration of Psalm ...
+That betrayal playing out on a national, even cosmic, scale.
+That's the drama we find ourselves plunged into in Midrash Tehillim 11, a fascinating exploration of Psalm 11.
+Our stor...

 Rabbi Samuel bar Nachmani kicks things off, wondering why we sweat during times of transition.
 He suggests it's connected to the fall of one kingdom and the rise of another.
 He poi...